Cingulara/openrmf-docs/airgapped-install.md

 * postgres:11.5
 * cingulara/keycloak-openrmf:20.0.3

-> The OpenRMF items have the current version.
+> The `cingulara/xxx` OpenRMF<sup>&reg;</sup> OSS items have the current version.
 Yours may differ in the container "tag" but not the name.